 We did not grant equity awards to our NEOs in 2020.
 Historically, we granted awards of stock options to our NEOs under the 2017 Plan upon hire and in certain other circumstances.
 A portion of these awards are subject to time-based vesting while a portion are subject to performance-based vesting, based upon Advent's receipt of aggregate cash amounts representing certain multiples of Advent's invested capital ("MOIC") and subject to the participant's continued employment or service on the applicable vesting date.
-In connection with this offering, stock options subject to time-based vesting will convert into stock options subject to time-based vesting determined based on the number of such options that would vest if Advent were to sell for cash the shares of our common stock held by Advent at a per share price equal to the initial public offering price.
-Such converted options will be eligible to vest in equal installments on the first three anniversaries of the effective date of the offering.
-Stock options subject to performance-based vesting that fail to convert into time-based vesting options will be forfeited in connection with this offering.
+In connection with this offering, stock options subject to time-based vesting will convert into stock options subject to time-based vesting determined based on the number of stock options shat would vest if Advent were to sell for cash the shares of our common stock held by Advent at a per share price equal to the initial public offering price.
+Stock options subject to performance-based vesting that do not convert into time-based vesting stock options will be forfeited, however, in connection with this offering, the forfeiture condition for one tranche of performance-based vesting stock options will be waived and, after this offering, such unvested stock options will convert into stock options subject to time-based vesting.
+Such converted options will be eligible to vest one-third (1/3rd) on each of the first two anniversaries of the effective date of the offering and one-third (1/3rd) on the 273rd day following the second anniversary of the effective date of the offering.